- Name of Service - Educational Effectiveness

 The categories of this information that we collect, process, hold and share include:

-- Personal information (such as name, unique pupil number, telephone number, e-mail address and home address)
+- Personal information (such as name, age, date of birth, unique pupil number, telephone number, e-mail address and home address)

-- If you have any special educational needs
+- Physical and mental health information, any special educational needs or disabilities

 - Whether you are looked after